Nwqda/snitchyScript/README.md

 ![snitchyScript.js Logo](https://i.ibb.co/NsdcYGC/logo.png)

-snitchyScript.js is a JavaScript script that exploit XSS vulnerabilities in a modern and simple way.
-Once inserted in a page the script will automatically get all elements in the page (such as input values, cookie values, current URL, etc...) and using canvas in JavaScript, create an image and hide all data into it (home made steganography algorithm).
-Once the image created, the image will be send using Telegram.
+snitchyScript.js is a JavaScript script that exploit XSS vulnerabilities in a simple and modern way.
+Once loaded in a web page the script will automatically get all elements in the page (such as input values, cookie values, current URL, etc...) and using canvas in JavaScript, create an image and hide all data into it (home made steganography algorithm).
+Once the snitchy image created, the image will be automatically send using Telegram.

-### Proof Of Concept
+### Proof of Concept

 [![Video PoC Shodan Quest](https://i.ibb.co/7gXHL9q/500px-youtube-social-play.png)](https://www.youtube.com/watch?v=HBahsMN6PFg)